stell2026/Anima-v13.0/README.md

 ## ✨ What's new

+### Three Memory Spaces and Reconsolidation

+Memory is no longer one-dimensional, as each episode is now recorded across three independent spaces—somatic (arousal, tension, HRV), social (valence, self_impact, resistance), and existential ($\phi$, prediction error, agency, epistemic trust).
+Since recall targets similarity within specific spaces, the body can retain fear even when social signals suggest safety, representing a qualitative shift in how the system defines "experience."
+Through reconsolidation, reactivated memories are rewritten; during the recall of a high-similarity episode, its weight shifts toward the current state—lightening if the present is positive or reinforcing if it's negative—mirroring the biological reality of human cognition.

 ### D-vector — Identity Defense Under Pressure

 When a high-centrality belief is directly attacked, the system doesn't just register resistance — it accumulates identity_threat.
 The more consecutive attacks, the harder the response.
 Three levels: soft permission to disagree → firm boundary without concession → unambiguous first-person reply.
 A single attack doesn't reach the critical threshold — pressure is required.
 If the person backs off, the threat subsides.
 This is not a behavioral rule, it's a state.